exp111/DungeonPages/README.md

 - find better way to mark dungeons as completed as we also make useable items harder to see
 - use proper constructors instead of static funcs
 - add automatic phase switching
-- allow damage ignore/block effect
+- only allow once per turn effects

 ### Later:
 - more maps/characters